zeusta/Docs/extensions/Guide By Functions/Magento 2/Inventory Management.md

 •	Allow to link multiple Magento stores to a warehouse

-Hope that you will have a great time using our extension and free your mind from messy stock management.
+Hope that you will have a great time using our module and free your mind from messy stock management.

 ## HOW IT WORKS